Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 - [ ] Sign all signed messages with RSA, PSS padding with 256-SHA.
 - [ ] Encrypt data in "PRIVATE_CHAT" messages symmetrically with AES GCM, and a securely generated key.
 - [ ] Encrypt symm_keys in "PRIVATE_CHAT" messages asymetrically with RSA.
-- [ ] Reject non-HTTPS and Secure Websocket connections.
+- [ ] Reject non-HTTPS and Websocket over HTTPS connections.
 - [ ] Only accept connections with certificates from their CA.
 - [ ] Reject messages with invalid JSON.
 - [ ] Reject signed messages with invalid signatures.
 - [ ] Reject messages with invalid counters.
 - [ ] Reject messages from unknown users (not in the client list).
-- [ ] Drop a server connection that is behaving strangely.

 ## Self-Testing